skyfrk/dhbw-vs-latex-template/docs/writing.md

 | `language` | The language of the source code used for syntax highlighting.
 In addition to the languages [supported by default](https://ctan.org/pkg/listings) this template adds support for `csharp` and `javascript`. |
 | `label`    | The marker used for [referencing](#labels-and-referencing).
 Has to begin with `lst:`.                                                                                                                      |

-:warning: The short reference below the code listing is not inside the same float as the code.
+⚠ The short reference below the code listing is not inside the same float as the code.
 It can happen that the code listing and the reference have a page break between them.
 To prevent this you have to wrap the `code` environment with a `minipage` environment:

 ```tex
 \begin{minipage}[c]{\textwidth}